 A study of leadership/management theories, concepts, and strategies as applied to professional nursing roles and practice.
 Topics relate to nursing care delivery patterns, leadership/management processes, issues, and resources.
-Prerequisite: Current unencumbered RN license; Prerequisite/Co-requisite: NRSG 3100.
+Prerequisite: Current RN license and admitted to major or must have an associate degree or diploma degree as a registered nurse or be a licensed RN by the end of the first semester.
+Prerequisite/Co-requisite: NRSG 3100.